Today’s post is jam-packed with fabulous ideas for celebrating CANADA DAY!

 Have fun finding a few maple leaves in your neighbourhood.
 Show your child how to place them under a piece of paper and roll a crayon on its side to get a copy of the leaf’s print!

-EVEN MORE GREAT IDEAS from Canadian Bloggers!
+EVEN MORE GREAT Crafts from Canadian Bloggers!

 1. And Next Comes L has some cute Canadian Peg Dolls you can make out of clothes pegs!